Lewis Wolff: Philanthropy

 Under Wolff's ownership, the Oakland Athletics were community-minded.
 In 2011, Sony Pictures complied with Wolff's wishes in staging the motion picture premiere of Moneyball in Oakland, including a charity component that raised $370,000 for the Children's Hospital and Research Center Oakland and Stand Up To Cancer.
-Lew is also an active participant in the A's Home Run Readers program.
+Wolff is also an active participant in the A's Home Run Readers program.

 The San Jose Mercury-News ranked Wolff first in its annual listing of the Bay Area's 25 Most Powerful Sports Figures in both 2006 and 2007.
 In September, 2008, the Silicon Valley Leadership Group also presented Wolff with its prestigious "Community Cornerstone Award," given to "a Silicon Valley leader who has displayed a lifetime of impeccable ethics, business achievement and community engagement."
-Wolff’s Family Foundation supports numerous causes with emphasis on Stand-Up to Cancer, KIPP Charter schools, Planned Parenthood, Yavneh Day School, Los Gatos, California.
+Wolff's Family Foundation supports numerous causes with emphasis on Stand-Up to Cancer, KIPP Charter schools, Planned Parenthood, Yavneh Day School, Los Gatos, California.
 The most recent activity is a personal campaign to research and address the impact of Narcissistic Personality Disorder (NPD) in the field of family law and children of divorce.

 Stadium efforts

 In 2015, Wolff claimed that the A's are "looking to stay in Oakland. ...
 We have not been looking at venues in other places in the Bay Area," he said.
 "And we are not planning to look."
-In 2014, the A's signed a 10-year lease to stay in the O.co Coliseum.
+In 2014, the A's signed a 10-year lease to stay in the Oakland Coliseum.
 Shortly thereafter, the A's invested $10 million in new video boards at the Coliseum as part of the lease agreement.